Brute Force (video game): Plot

 They are assigned to find a third member of the team named Hawk, whom Tex is surprised to find out is female.
 They find her on a planet called Osiris where natives known as Seers and reach their leader known as Shadoon.
 They find a spy who tells them information about the Outcast operation on Ferix saying that Shadoon was behind the situation.
 After guiding the spy, they find out that the Seers are also being helped by the Fire Hounds.
-They clear out everything and then return to Estuary where there are still reports of Red Hand on the planet, they intend to find some computers and destroy them to stop the Red Hand from transferring data to an unknown location, they are however backed up by Mutants, it is however unknown how they got there (likely Estuary's colonists have the same problem as Caspian's).
+They clear out everything and then return to Estuary where there are still reports of Red Hand on the planet; the team intends to destroy some computers to stop the Red Hand from transferring data to an unknown location, but the Red Hand are backed up by Mutants.

 After clearing out the last of the Red Hand on Estuary, they return to Caspian to meet the last member of the team, Flint.
 They are tasked to track down someone known as Edward Kingman, who was funding the Red Hand.
 However, they must battle their way through Mutants who have slaughtered the Militia and are now guarding the Outline Perimeter for Kingman's zone.
 After taking out Kingman, they return to Ferix to locate a crashed Confederation ship which was shot down, then return to Osiris to destroy a spire in which the Seers are using for something unknown.
-They stop this, however, and then return to Ferix one last time to find that the Seers are on a ship to Ferix.
+They stop this, and then return to Ferix one last time to find that the Seers are on a ship to Ferix.
 The Confederation manage to shoot it down, but the Outcasts locate the crash site.
-The Seers and Outcasts team up to defend themselves against the team, meaning that Brute Force have to fight Seers as well as Outcasts.
+The Seers and Outcasts team up to defend themselves against the team.